Jesus College, Cambridge: College grounds

 Jesus College has large sporting grounds on-site.
 These include football, rugby, cricket, tennis, squash, basketball and hockey pitches.
-The Jesus College Boat House is 400 yards away, across Midsummer Common.
+The Jesus College Boat House is 400 yd away, across Midsummer Common.

 The college frequently hosts exhibitions of sculpture by contemporary artists.
 It has hosted work by Sir Antony Gormley, Sir Eduardo Paolozzi, and Barry Flanagan.
 The college grounds also include a nature trail, inspired by poetry composed by Samuel Taylor Coleridge during his time as a student.

 Jesus College is one of the few colleges to allow anyone to walk on the lawns of its courts, except First Court, Cloister Court and those that are burial sites for nuns from the original nunnery.

 A major addition to the College – the largest in modern times – is the West Court development, which was officially opened in October 2017 by HRH the Earl of Wessex.
-Its facilities include a 180-seat lecture theatre, medical teaching suite, guest and conference accommodation, a café bar, research space and student social areas.
+Its facilities include a 180-seat lecture theatre, medical teaching suite, guest and conference accommodation, a café, a bar, research space and student social areas.

 The development is built on part of the site of Wesley House, the freehold of which had previously belonged to the College and was returned to it in 2014.